Day 0 - Planes, Trains, and Public Panic Attacks: My Journey to Tokushima

 Breakfast of the Anxious Champions

 Before confronting Japan's transit system, I did what any rational adult on the verge of a breakdown would do: hit up McDonald’s.
-I ordered a sausage, egg, and cheese sandwich—except this version had mayo and lettuce like a McChicken with a hint of teriyaki.
+I ordered a sausage, egg, and cheese sandwich—except this version had mayo and lettuce like a McChicken with a hint of teriyaki sauce.
 Bold move, McDonald's Japan.
 I respect it.
 Gave it a solid 10/10.

 Drunk Girl, Cold Ground, Existential Mirror